 Are there any nature centers near me?
 In Georgia, there is no shortage of wonderful nature centers to experience, explore, and learn more about!
 Nature centers and preserves make learning about the outside world a fun, and family-friendly activity.
-And there are so many to choose from!
+And there are so many to choose from.

-Have you ever asked yourself, “Is there a nature center near me?”
-I’m here to give you a resounding, “YES!”
-Here’s a list of some of the best nature centers and preserves I could find around our great state – plus one that’s so close to our state, it counts!
+Here’s a list of some of the best nature centers and preserves I could find around our great state – plus one that’s so close to our state that it counts!
 Who knows?
 There could be one just minutes from you!
 Check out these Georgia outdoor spots that are perfect for outdoor fun and volunteer opportunities.
 We know you’ll have a blast!

-Rundown: The Chattahoochee Nature Center is one of the most popular nature centers in the state – and for good reason!
-It’s got fantastic kid-friendly trails – including the awesome boardwalk trail, wonderful special events, gardens, a discovery center, an artist gallery, and programs galore.
+Rundown: The Chattahoochee Nature Center is one of the most popular nature centers in the state – and for a good reason!
+It’s got fantastic kid-friendly trails – including the awesome boardwalk trail, wonderful special events, gardens, a discovery center, zip-ling, kayaking, an artist gallery, and programs galore in this forest preserve.

-Why you should go: CNC has this really cool nature exchange program, where you can bring in found natural items (rocks, pinecones, etc.) and earn points.
+Why you should go: CNC has this really cool nature exchange program, where you can bring in found natural items (rocks, pinecones, etc.) and earn points offering excellent learning opportunities.
 The points can be used to take home other cool natural items like gems, or seashells.
 Such a neat way to get everyone excited about their discoveries!

 Location/Tips: Roswell.
 Open almost every day, except major holidays.

 Rundown: The Dunwoody Nature Center is perfectly awesome.
-They have interesting free workshops, fun family events (like a backyard campout!), an education center, free parking, the most awesome and unique playground in the woods, hammocks, unique swings, geocaching, hiking trails, a creek, a picnic area, mommy and me classes, and fun camps for kids.
+They have interesting free workshops, fun family events (like a backyard campout or the Butterfly Festival!), an education center, free parking, the most awesome and unique playground in the woods, hammocks, unique swings, geocaching, hiking trails, a creek, a picnic area, mommy and me classes, and fun camps for kids.

 Location/Tips: Dunwoody.
 You can park at the center, or at the nearby ball fields at Dunwoody Park.